 Seamlessly mineral-driven, unencumbered on the palate by a kiss of oak, and distinguished by a bright purity of acid expressed as citrus oil and apple juice.
 Greek yogurt, lemon curd, perfectly ripe Granny Smith, tart pineapple, salted butter puff pistachio pastry. — 3 years ago

 Deep salmon color with some copper hints.
 Medium intensity perlage.
 Displaying a highly expressive bouquet of strawberry and pink grapefruit, along with raspberries and spice.
 Trace notes of brioche and honey compliment.
 Luscious cream and a touch of oak.

 100% Pinot Meunier and 2.5 grs dosage, this is taut and delightfully dry, as the extra brut would suggest.
 High acidity and vibrant as all get out.
 Very crisp and racy, this is a different breed.
 Expertly balanced, this is full bodied and more than a bit hedonistic.

 On the palate, the fruit is remarkably crisp and fresh.
 The red fruit is effervescent on the tongue and the generous amount of spice balances things out.
 Rose petal, dried herbs, and mint also make an appearance.
 Just a spectacular rosé all around.
-Not for the faint of heart but it’s just right for me. — a year ago
+Not for the faint of heart but it’s just right for me. — 3 years ago